SietseAchterop/RtcNoordApp/README.md

 ### Boat Profile

-If pieces are saved a table profiles the pieces
+If pieces are saved a table profiles the pieces.

 ![Eerste](docs/BoatProfile.png)

-To create a profile the data from the first stroke of the piece is used, or useing the average of the strokes.
+To create a profile the data from the first stroke of the piece is used, or the average of the strokes.
-Select averaging using checkbox.
+Select averaging using the checkbox.
-The data can also be filtered using the other checkbox. in which case the data of some sensors is filtered for a smoother responce.
+The data can also be filtered using the other checkbox. in which case the data of some sensors is filtered for a smoother response.

 The plots show the selected (averaged/filtered) stroke that is used in profiling.
 The plot shows exactly one stroke starting at the point that the stroke rower has his/here oar(s) perpendicular to the boat in the recover.
-Using the tumble wheel below the create profile button we can select which pieces are shown in the plots.
+Using the tumble wheel we can select which pieces are shown in the plots.
 All pieces, the individual pieces or the average of them can be selected.

 The profile consists of this screen and the Crew- and Rower- screens, so creating a new profile will also affect those screens.
 The "Create report" creates a pdf version of the profile, see the docs directory for an [example report](docs/example_report.pdf)

 The report uses the selected settings of checkboxes and tumble wheels.
+Also the view from "View piece" is shown in the report.

 ### Crew Profile